 OVERVIEW: The Robert R. McCormick Foundation is a huge player in Chicago philanthropy, giving millions of dollars each year to civics, community improvement, education, journalism, and veteran causes.
-The foundation has a straightforward grantmaking process, but only some of its focus areas accept unsolicited grant applications at any given time.

 FUNDING AREAS: Education, democracy, communities, veterans